Our Caribbean Reporter Kered Clement discovers the most authentic Caribbean dining experiences in London.

 Levi Roots’ Caribbean Smokehouse | Westfield, Stratford, London

-When you walk into a Caribbean restaurant and most of the diners are Afro-Caribbean, then you’re in the right place, because let’s face it, competing with our home-cooking is a tall order (no pun intended).
-It’s no wonder ‘Reggae Reggae Sauce’ creator Levi Roots decided to partner with Eren Ali to bring genuine Caribbean cooking to as many people as possible.
+When you walk into a Caribbean restaurant, and most of the diners are Afro-Caribbean, then you’re in the right place, because let’s face it, competing with our home-cooking is a tall order (no pun intended).
+It’s no wonder ‘Reggae Reggae Sauce’ creator Levi Roots decided to partner with Eren Ali to bring authentic Caribbean cooking to as many people as possible.

 The setting, similar to a traditional Caribbean living room scattered with vintage vinyl records, antique furnishing and red, green and gold memorabilia, was buzzing and vibrant.
 Even the huge pot filled to the brim with rice and peas resembled the dutch pots found on the burning stoves of most West Indians on a Sunday.
 Stepping into Caribbean Smokehouse was rather like stepping into the warms arms of Granny smothered with the scent of slowly cooked Caribbean food.

-When our pleasant waitress Charlotte presented us with the menu we were overwhelmed but in a good way.
-One things’ for sure, the Caribbean Smokehouse team haven’t adopted the bad customer service habits Caribbean takeaways have become notorious for.
+When our pleasant waitress Charlotte presented us with the menu, we were overwhelmed but in a nice way.
+One things’ for sure, the Caribbean Smokehouse team haven’t adopted the bad customer service habits that have made Caribbean takeaways notorious.
 But, be warned!
-Selecting a side to accompany your main is probably the same feeling an indecisive woman, in a shoe shop with a shoe fetish gets.
+Selecting a side to accompany your main is probably the same feeling an indecisive woman, in a shoe shop with a shoe fetish, gets.
 We contemplated for quite some time, before settling on the Veggie Food Platter, which allowed us to have a bit of everything from ‘Sweet Plantain Slices’ to ‘Jerk-spiced Mushrooms’.
-Pescetarians et al will be pleased to know, that there’s a separate menu with vegetarian, vegan and ital dishes.
+Pescetarians et al. will be pleased to know, that there’s a separate menu with vegetarian, vegan and Ital dishes.

-If you’re yearning for authentic Caribbean cooking then Caribbean Smokehouse has got it on lock.
+If you’re yearning for authentic Caribbean cooking, then Caribbean Smokehouse have got it on lock.
 The good news is, expansion is on the horizon.
 And as they say in Jamaica ‘Once You Go You’ll Know’. caribbeansmokehouse.com

 The Rum Kitchen | Notting Hill, Carnaby Street and Brixton

-When serial restaurateurs with a love for the Caribbean region, food and dining experiences open a Caribbean restaurant, you get ‘Roti Pizza’ topped with jerk chicken.
+When serial restaurateurs with a fondness for the Caribbean region, food and dining experiences open restaurants, you get ‘Roti Pizza’ topped with jerk chicken.
 And #TeamCoco can’t get enough of it!

 Founders Alex Potter and Jonny Boud have cleverly merged the best bits of Island life and dining in London, and plot it under a Caribbean beach shack style roof, to give Londoner’s a place where they can leave their worries at the door.
 To sum it up they’d say, ‘No rain, no rainbow’.

 Opening the door to Rum Kitchen’s branch in Kingly Court, Carnaby Street is like entering a travel machine that zaps you to a Caribbean rum shop near the beach.
-The atmosphere was warm, people were smiling, the latest hit from soca mogul Machel Montano was blazing, Jerk chicken was sizzling on the grill and a box of Bajan beer was stacked on the side.
+The atmosphere was warm; people were smiling, the latest hit from soca mogul Machel Montano was blazing, Jerk chicken was sizzling on the grill, with a box of Bajan beers stacked on the side.
 We almost knelt down to dust the sand off our feet before remembering we were still in Westminster and not the West Indies.

-A simple request about how spicy the jerk chicken was shattered all our doubts when the chef gave us a taste of jerk chicken straight from the grill.
-One bite and we were sold!
-Not only were we sold, our mouths and minds had hoped in the time machine and as far as we were concerned, we were in Jamaica, on a beach, under a thatched roof, experiencing the real thing.
+A simple request about how spicy the jerk chicken is shattered all our doubts when the chef gave us a taste of jerk chicken straight from the grill.
+We got sold after one bite!
+Not only were we sold, but our mouths and minds had also hoped in the time machine, and as far as they were concerned we were in Jamaica, on a beach, under a thatched roof, experiencing the real thing.

 Everything about Rum Kitchen was so spot on, so much so that we ended up interrogating the manager with a raised Jack Sparrow eyebrow.
-Simply put, if a trip to the Caribbean is a distant memory or a long shot, Rum kitchen’s 3 cool locations is the place for you.
+Simply put, if a trip to the Caribbean is a distant memory or a long shot, Rum kitchen’s three cool locations are the place for you. therumkitchen.com

 Turtle Bay Restaurant | Ealing | Nationwide